untapped-energy/data/contributed-data/1_aging_infrastructure/scada_data/readme.md

 - digital_points.csv - contains a list of all the digital/discrete points in the system and their metadata.
 - historic_data - this folder contains the point history, one file per point.
 History is from Sept 2017 to Sept 2018.
 Join with the point lists for better context. **I stopped uploading files... too many and some are too large. - Dustin**

-You can download a ZIP file of the server_1 files here: https://s3-us-west-2.amazonaws.com/cdn.jpisolutions/untapped_datathon/scada_data/server_1_zip.zip
+You can download a ZIP file of the server_1 files here: https://s3-us-west-2.amazonaws.com/cdn.jpisolutions/untapped_datathon/scada_data/server_1_zip.zip (also hosted here in the repository).

 ## Industry Info